-In light of the significant advances over the past decade, UNIPSIL, the United Nations Integrated Peacebuilding Office in Sierra Leone, will draw down by 31 March 2014.
-It will transfer its residual activities to the Government and the international community in Sierra Leone, including the UN presence there.
+In light of the significant advances over the past decade, UNIPSIL, the United Nations Integrated Peacebuilding Office in Sierra Leone, drew down on 31 March 2014, transferring its residual activities to the Government and the international community in Sierra Leone, including the UN presence there.
 There are 17 agencies, funds and programmes that help advancing the country’s national development agenda, or Agenda for Prosperity.

-UNIPSIL, which comprises around 80 staff working under the leadership of ERSG Jens Toyberg-Frandzen, has been supporting the people and the Government of Sierra Leone since 2008.
-Its core functions include providing political advice to foster peace and political consolidation, supporting the national police and security forces and building the capacity of democratic institutions.
+UNIPSIL, which comprised around 80 staff working under the leadership of ERSG Jens Toyberg-Frandzen, supported the people and the Government of Sierra Leone since 2008.
+Its core functions included providing political advice to foster peace and political consolidation, supporting the national police and security forces and building the capacity of democratic institutions.

 UNIPSIL was preceded by the UN Integrated Office for Sierra Leone (UNIOSIL), which was operational until 2005, helping to consolidate peace and assist the Government in strengthening human rights, working towards the Millennium Development Goals, and paving way for free and fair elections in 2007.